CommonAccord/Site-Org/Doc/02/Sec/UCRegents_LibraryLicense_Materials.01.md

 3.3.5.Ti=Archival/Backup Copy

-3.3.5.1.Sec=Upon request of {Licensee}, {Licensee} may receive from {Licensor} and/or create one (1) copy of the entire set of {Licensed_Materials} to be maintained as a backup or archival copy during the term of {this_Agreement}, or as required to exercise {Licensee}’s rights under {PerpetualLicense.Xref}, ‘Perpetual License’, of {this_Agreement}.
+3.3.5.1.Sec=Upon request of {Licensee}, {Licensee} may receive from {Licensor} and/or create one (1) copy of the entire set of {Licensed_Materials} to be maintained as a backup or archival copy during the term of {this_Agreement}, or as required to exercise {Licensee}'s rights under {PerpetualLicense.Xref}, 'Perpetual License', of {this_Agreement}.

-3.3.5.2.Sec={Licensor} acknowledges that {Licensee} may engage the services of third-party trusted archives and/or participate in collaborative archiving endeavors to exercise {Licensee}’s rights under {PerpetualLicense.Xref}, ‘Perpetual License’, of {this_Agreement}.  {Licensor} agrees to cooperate with such archiving entities and/or initiatives as reasonably necessary to make the {Licensed_Materials} available for archiving purposes. {Licensee} may perpetually use the third-party trusted system to access or store the {Licensed_Materials}, so long as {Licensee}'s use is otherwise consistent with {this_Agreement}. {Licensor} further acknowledges and agrees that, in using the third-party archival system, {Licensed_Materials} may be made available to other system participants who indicate a right to those {Licensed_Materials}.
+3.3.5.2.Sec={Licensor} acknowledges that {Licensee} may engage the services of third-party trusted archives and/or participate in collaborative archiving endeavors to exercise {Licensee}'s rights under {PerpetualLicense.Xref}, 'Perpetual License', of {this_Agreement}.  {Licensor} agrees to cooperate with such archiving entities and/or initiatives as reasonably necessary to make the {Licensed_Materials} available for archiving purposes. {Licensee} may perpetually use the third-party trusted system to access or store the {Licensed_Materials}, so long as {Licensee}'s use is otherwise consistent with {this_Agreement}. {Licensor} further acknowledges and agrees that, in using the third-party archival system, {Licensed_Materials} may be made available to other system participants who indicate a right to those {Licensed_Materials}.

 3.3.5.=[02/Bit/Sec_02]